sebivenlo/esd-2024-threejs/README.md

 2. docker-compose up
 - Inside docker desktop, click on container "threejs" and open terminal for container
 - Do "npm install three"
-- Now start working on the tasks, the page will show changes on reload.
-No need to restart container.
+- Now start working on the tasks, the page will show changes when you restart the container.
+Just do ctr + c in terminal to stop. "docker compose up" to start.

 Results will show here:
 http://localhost:8083/